 How to create an user accounts in Linux using adduser command?

 adduser is not a standard Linux command.
 It creates a new user with all default parameters which is not available in the useradd command.
 However, it uses useradd command in the background to perform this task.

-Also, it’s add a password for a user while creating.
+Also, it adds a password for the user while creating.